refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 All in master nodes, keep the bottom line that all tasks on compute node should merged into ansible workflow.

 * hard disk mount and fstab configure (one time forever, required before **basic roles**, actually can easily merged into basic role)
+* Possible nvidia drivers install and reboot if GPU is available.
+Cuda and cudnn can be managed by spack.
 * quota initial configure (one time forever, required before **user roles)**
 * intel parallel studio install (one time forever) (no need to install before any roles, possible issue for python path maybe in **python roles**)
 * mathematica install and add virtual mathematica packages in spack (one time forever) (no need to install before any roles)